praveen05git/praveen05git/README.md

 **praveen05git/praveen05git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Get to know about me:

 - 🔭 I’m currently working on ...Android Apps📱
 - 🌱 I’m currently learning ...Flutter👀